 Long Island Science Center

 Head back in time and walk beside dinosaurs at the Long Island Science Center’s Virtual Reality Zone in Riverhead.
-When kids put on the center’s virtual reality headsets, they can explore 12 different types of dinos and learn about their lives, what they ate and how they lived during the Jurassic and Cretaceous Periods.
-The Virtual Reality Zone is included in the admission fee and appropriate for children ages 5 and older.
+When kids put on the center’s virtual reality headsets, they can explore eight different types of dinos and learn about their lives, what they ate and how they lived during the Jurassic and Cretaceous Periods.
+The Virtual Reality Zone is included in the admission fee and appropriate for ages 5 and older.
 Kids can also check out the Saturday Science and Wednesday Future Scientist programs, which often run dinosaur-themed activities like fossil making.
 Additionally, the Long Island Science Center offers a Dino Detective birthday party.
 Kids get to make a replica of a dinosaur tooth while learning about paleontology.
-The center is open 1 to 5 p.m.
-Wednesday through Friday and 11 a.m. to 5 p.m.
-Saturday and Sunday.
-Price: $10.
-More information: 40 Peconic Ave., 631-208-8000, sciencecenterli.org.
+The center is open 1 p.m.-5 p.m.
+Wednesday through Friday and 11 a.m.-5 p.m.
+Saturday -Sunday.
+COST: $10.
+INFO: 40 Peconic Ave., 631-208-8000, sciencecenterli.org.

 The Hicksville Gregory Museum

 In addition to showcasing the largest rock and mineral collection on Long Island, The Hicksville Gregory Museum in Hicksville features many dinosaur artifacts for kids to engage with.
 The exhibit features dinosaur eggs, bones, teeth and footprints, as well as fossils kids can hold at touch tables located throughout the exhibit.
 The museum also has two dinosaur eggs from China.
 The eggs never hatched, and guests can see dinosaur bones protruding from the egg’s shell.
-The exhibit also has bones on display from the small Psittacosaurus dinosaur.
-The museum is open 9:30 a.m. to 4:30 p.m.
-Tuesday through Friday and 1 to 5 p.m.
-Saturday and Sunday.
-Price: $5 adults, $3 children ages 4 to 14, $3 ages 65 and older.
-More information: 1 Heitz Place, 516-822-7505, gregorymuseum.org.
+The museum is open 9:30 a.m.-4:30 p.m.
+Tuesday through Friday, 1 p.m.-5 p.m.
+Saturday-Sunday.
+COST: $5 adults, $3 children ages 4-14, $3 ages 65 and older.
+INFO: 1 Heitz Place, 516-822-7505, gregorymuseum.org.

 Garvies Point Museum and Preserve

 Garvies Point Museum and Preserve in Glen Cove has the only real dinosaur footprints found on Long Island.
-The footprints, which were found in Riverhead in the 1970s and 1990s, were donated to the museum and are on display for visitors to see.
-The museum also offers a Discovering Dinos birthday party for kids ages 4 to 10.
+The footprints, which were found in Riverhead in the 1970s and 1990s, were donated to the museum and are on display for visitors to see ($4, $2 ages 5-12).
+The museum also offers a Discovering Dinos birthday party for kids ages 4-10.
 During the celebration, kids can spend time in the museum's dinosaur room, which is not open to the public.
 It features small and large models, fossils and a large cast of a fossilized dinosaur footprint that kids can sit in and take pictures with.
 Kids can also check out dinosaur discovery boxes, which teach them about the creature's teeth and claws, what they ate and how they once lived.
-Additional party features include a magnetic dinosaur board and more.
-The museum is open 10 a.m. to 4 p.m.
-Tuesday through Saturday.
-Price: $4 adults, $2 children ages 5 to 12.
-More information: 50 Barry Dr., 516-571-8010, garviespointmuseum.com.
+Additional party features include a magnetic dinosaur board and more (party is $300, plus an additional $30 for materials).
+HOURS 10 a.m.-4 p.m.
+Tuesday-Saturday INFO 50 Barry Dr., 516-571-8010, garviespointmuseum.com.

 Dinosaurs Rock is a traveling Jurassic museum that brings dino birthday parties to you.
 Dinosaurs Rock will come to any location and set up an expansive exhibit of dinosaur and fossil specimens, including genuine fossils and museum-quality dinosaur replicas.
 There's an interactive show about how dinosaurs once lived, a Fossil Dig where kids can take home a dinosaur bone, shark tooth or gemstone.
 Other add-on activities include making dinosaur stuffed animals, creating fossil shark tooth necklaces and opening geodes.
-Price: Varies based on the selected party package.
-More information: 800-411-3466 or 845-368-3466, dinosaursrockprograms.com.
+COST: Varies based on the selected party package.
+INFO: 845-368-3466, dinosaursrockprograms.com.